Skip to content

 - $100

-All the segments Balancy provides can be edited, and you can also create new Segments.
+All the segments Balancy provides can be edited, and you can also create your own custom Segments.
 Just open the Segmentation section.

 Below are some examples of custom Segments: